vendu/vaaja/usr/games/mjolnir/notes/CHARACTER-ATTRIBUTES.md

 ## Programmer

-- highly skilled in defense against ice (high ICE-powers)
+- highly skilled in defense against malware (high PROT)
-- quick to learn improving existing ICE-software

 ## Cracker

-- highly skilled in ice attacks and social engineering
+- highly skilled in malware attacks (KRAK) and social engineering
 - has some

 ## Cyborg

 - may use cybernetic implants
-- were strong for physical battle

 ## Soldier

 - often enhanced with neurological and physical implants
-- good at budo + with swords
+- good at combat
-- you're gun-for-hire combat machines

 ## Thief